-- Rent Increases: Increases in rent may be allowed annually as determined by increases in the HUD Area Median Income.
-For developments receiving PBVs from OCHA, increases in rent may be allowed annually at the anniversary date of the Housing Assistance Payment (HAP) Contract.
-An owner's request for a rent increase must be submitted to the OCHA no less than sixty (60) days prior to the anniversary date of the HAP contract and must include the new rent amount the owner is proposing, pursuant to the OCHA Administrative Plan, Chapter 17. - 2.14.10 Monitoring Fees: Unless prohibited by federal, state or local law, borrowers shall pay a loan monitoring fee.
+2.14.10 Rent Increases: Increases in rent may be allowed annually as determined by increases in the HUD Area Median Income.

+2.14.11 Monitoring Fees: Unless prohibited by federal, state or local law, borrowers shall pay a loan monitoring fee.
 Loan monitoring fees will be incorporated into the operating proforma.
 Current monitoring fees shall include a total initial set-up of \$500 to be included in the Total Development Cost Budget, plus annual fees as follows to be included in the Annual Operating Budget.
 Housing and Community Development will make the final determination if regulations governing the funding source permit monitoring fees.